 Regarding the 3D: while the 1994 film is considered one of the best post-conversion efforts of all time, the shot of Zazu flying to Pride Rock during the opening number isn't a reverse Paddleball Shot (i.e. Zazu flying away from the camera while still appearing to soar directly above the audience) here like it was in the original film.
 No, like Avatar this film focuses more on the depth side of things, and it's still just as spectacular.

-Vocal Minority: While the movie has received some of the most outspoken disdain out of any of Disney's remakes — even by the standards of said remakes — the film is also unquestionably the most successful out of any of them, with a global box office total that's likely to rival The Avengers (2012) by the time the movie is finished with its run in theaters.
+Vocal Minority: While the movie has received some of the most outspoken disdain out of any of Disney's remakes — even by the standards of said remakes — the film is also unquestionably the most successful out of any of them, with a global box office total bigger than The Avengers (2012).

 The first teaser trailer was shown at the D23 Expo, which was a frame-for-frame recreation of the iconic "Circle of Life" scene.
 Needless to say, many people were brought to tears at how amazing the film looked.